VCauthon/Summary-Docker/src/docs/3-containers.md

 root@79168839daff:/#
 ```

-The started session can be terminated using the prompt exit.
+The started session can be terminated using the `exit` command.

-## The main process from a docker
+## The main process from a container

 Most containers only run a single process.
 This is the container's main app process and is always PID 1.
 This can be seen running the command `ps` in your container.